tecnickcom/rpistat/README.md

 <a name="gendoc"></a>
 ## Documentation

-The `README.md` and `doc/RUNBOOK.md` documentation files are generated using the source templates in `doc/src` via `make gendoc` command.
+The `README.md` documentation file is generated using the source templates in `doc/src` via `make gendoc` command.

 To update links and common information edit the file `doc/src/config.yaml` in YAML format.
 The schema of the configuration file is defined by the JSON schema: `doc/src/config.schema.json`.